 The primary causes of the burden of disease globally are noncommunicable diseases such as cardiovascular disease, cancer, mental illness/addiction, musculoskeletal diseases and diabetes.
 These are linked to physical activity, diet and other lifestyle factors that differ between social groups and countries.

-Meena Daivadanam, researcher on global health at Uppsala University and the Department of Public Health Sciences at Karolinska Institutet, leads the Smart2D Project, an attempt to arrest the diabetes epidemic in three locations; rural Uganda, an urban slum in South Africa and in socially deprived areas of Sweden.
+Meena Daivadanam, researcher on global health at Uppsala University and the Department of Public Health Sciences at Karolinska Institutet, leads the Smart2D Project, an attempt to arrest the diabetes epidemic in three locations; rural Uganda, an urban township in South Africa and in socially deprived suburbs of Sweden.

 She explains that measures are required on a broader front than healthcare services alone can provide.
-Preventing future epidemics is not healthcare’s strongest suit.
+Preventing future epidemics is not healthcare’s primary focus.
 Neither do those groups that require help always contact healthcare services.

-“The people who are dealt with by healthcare services are primarily those who are already sick.
+“The people who are dealt with by healthcare services are primarily those who already have a disease.
 However, in the case of type 2 diabetes it is preferable to reach people at an early stage, so that the disease can be prevented or treated in good time,” she says.

-Within Smart2D, strategies are being tested that have been shown to be successful in reinforcing the healthcare system in other contexts.
-Among other things, this is a matter of task shifting, where tasks are transferred from the healthcare apparatus to stakeholders such as municipal employees or ordinary citizens.
+Within Smart2D, strategies are being tested that have been shown to be successful in supporting the healthcare system in other contexts.
+Among other things, this is a matter of task shifting, where tasks are transferred from the healthcare to stakeholders such as municipalities, community organizations or ordinary citizens.

 First, a system for diabetes screening is trialled at public places outside of the healthcare system.
-This is followed by an intervention phase during which people at risk from diabetes are offered the opportunity to participate in group discussions and activities aimed at altering lifestyles.
+This is followed by an intervention phase during which people with diabetes or at risk of diabetes are offered the opportunity to participate in peer mentoring activities aimed at altering lifestyles.

-The project involves collaboration between various scientific disciplines, as well as different social stakeholders and citizens in the three countries.
-The goal is to identify methods that actually work in practice.
+The project involves collaboration between various scientific disciplines (such as anthropology, behavioural sciences, endocrinology, health economics, etc), as well as different social stakeholders and citizens in the three countries.
+The goal is to identify strategies that work in real life.

-“We cannot do this ourselves simply as a university.
-The biomedical approach will take us so far but, in order to see the problem in its entirety, we need more perspectives and to work as a team,” she explains.
+“We cannot do this ourselves simply as academic and medical institutions.
+The biomedical approach will take us only so far but, in order to see the problem in its entirety, we need more perspectives and to work as a team,” she explains.

 Meena Daivadanam is circumspect when it comes to whether the global goals will be fulfilled.
 However, she sees great value in the fact of their existence.

 “Without that level of ambition, they would not be good goals.
-When it comes to research into non-communicable diseases, they have definitely made a difference already through increased funding, especially for projects with an integrated approach that study diseases in context,” she concludes.
+When it comes to research into non-communicable diseases, they have definitely made a difference already through increased funding, especially for projects with an integrated approach that study diseases in context, but of course more is needed,” she concludes.